 - one hour trip by bus from Marchegg to Gänsendorf & by train from Gänsendorf to Dürnkrut: 16,80€.

-We walked the 800m again to reach the shore in Dürnkrut and started the kayak journey from the same place we ended it the day before.
-The day was shorter but beautiful.
-Once we arrived in Marchegg, we rented two bikes to travel to the train station, which is 3km away from the river.
+We left the car at the train station in Dürnkrut once again and walked the 800 meters to reach the riverbank, so we started the kayak journey from the same place we ended it the day before.
+The day was shorter but beautiful and once we arrived in Marchegg, we rented two bikes to travel to the train station, which is 3km far from the river.

 About Thaya/Dyje and March/Morava River

 The rivers of Thaya and March are the only lowland rivers in Austria with a wide variety of floodplain landscapes and beautiful loops, which provides the perfect habitat for wildlife.

 Thaya has two source rivers that merge at Raabs/Thaya, Austria.
 The source river named German Thaya, originates near the village of Schweiggers, in Upper Waldviertel, Austria.
 In contrast, the Moravian Thaya, the second large source river, flows from the Czech Republic to Austria.

 Before Hohenau an der March (Austria), the 280km long river converts into a tributary of the March/Morava river.
 On the left-hand side, you’ll have the Chech Republic, on the right-hand side Austria and in front Slovakia.

 The March/Morava river is 355 kilometres long and originates in the Czech Republic.
 It flows from the north to the south, through the Moravia region (therefore the name) and runs into Slovakia until it reaches Austria.
 The river continues between Slovakia and Austria for another 80 kilometres until it touches the Danube river.